Thespaceblade/SQL-Column-Extractor/README.md

 ## Limitations

-- Unqualified columns in multi-table queries may not be resolved if the table cannot be determined from context
+- Unqualified columns in multi-table queries use fallback to first table in FROM clause if table cannot be determined from context
+- Columns with unresolvable table references (e.g., nonexistent_table.column) are skipped
 - Some SQL dialects may require explicit `--dialect` specification
 - Very large SQL files may take longer to process
+- CSV format does not support filters or auto-formatting (Excel only)

 ## Requirements